atomashevic/vscode-working-memory/README.md

 You may save your note file anywhere:

-* Create a new file `wm.md`, copy the path and set the `workingmemory.filePath` in config.
+* Create a new file `wm.md`, copy the path, and set the `workingmemory.filePath` in config.

 Using `Alt+M`

-You can can insert a quick note without opening the Daily Notes File: Press `Alt+I`
+You can insert a quick note without opening the Daily Notes File: Press `Alt+I`

 ## Extension Settings

 This extension contributes the following settings:

 * `workingmemory.filePath`: The complete location of the file to be used.
-When empty the file will be created in user's home directory.
+When empty the file will be created in the user's home directory.
   * Sample path for Windows: `c:/Users/John/daily-notes.md`
   * Sample path for Mac or Linux: `Users/john/daily-notes.md`

-* `editor.tokenColorCustomizations.textMateRules`: You can customize tag colors here.

-## Known Issues
+## Roadmap

-* If you are using remote Windows Subsystem for Linux a.k.a WSL for VSCode, the file path format from Windows may not work.
-This can be solved easily by using the file path from WSL e.g. `/mnt/c/projects`.
+General improvements: optional structuring of the Working Memory file and improvements to context-specific capture/append commands.

+- [ ] Quickly insert code from other files as Markdown code blocks in Working Memory (in a separate section).
+- [ ] Option to place Working Memory in the sidebar similar to [Sidebar Markdown Notes](https://github.com/AssisrMatheus/sidebar-markdown-notes)
+- [ ] Implement `## Weekly plan` into the Working Memory workflow as a separate optional section with new commands.
+- [ ] Markdown Time-blocking.

 ## Contributing

 - Pull requests are welcome for features and bug fixes
 - Feel free to create issues when you encounter problems

 ## License

 The extension is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).